basinghse/basinghse.github.io/README.txt

 Portfolio for Baljinder Singh.
-Please view for a showcase of my projects, experience, education and more.
+Please view to learn more about myself and my projects, experience and education.